Sentinel QMSv5 · AuditLog.AI · Technology

 Hashing, OTS, and OP_RETURN payload

-• OpenTimestamps (OTS): optional .hash.ots proofs attest that a given hash existed before a certain set of Bitcoin blocks.
+• OpenTimestamps (OTS): optional .hash.ots proofs can attest that a given hash existed before specific Bitcoin blocks.

 SENTINEL|SESSION|<ripemd160>|<sha8>